Brendan Gallagher: Professional

+Montreal Canadiens (2013–2026)

-In his first professional season, Gallagher was assigned to the Canadiens' American Hockey League (AHL) affiliate, the Hamilton Bulldogs, due to the ongoing NHL lockout at the time.
-Upon a resolution, he was recalled to the Canadiens' training camp and joined the team for the shortened 2012–13 season.
-Gallagher scored his first NHL goal on January 27, 2013 against Martin Brodeur in a 4–3 win over the New Jersey Devils.
-After the reacquisition of Michael Ryder by the Canadiens in February 2013, Gallagher switched from jersey number 73 to 11 to accommodate the veteran forward, who had worn 73 throughout his NHL career.
+At the onset of his first professional season, Gallagher was assigned to the Canadiens' American Hockey League (AHL) affiliate, the Hamilton Bulldogs, due to the ongoing NHL lockout at the time.
+Upon resolution, he was recalled to training camp and joined the Canadiens for the shortened 2012–13 season.
+After registering an assist in his league debut on January 22, 2013, against the Florida Panthers, Gallagher scored his first NHL goal five days later versus goaltender Martin Brodeur in a 4–3 win over the New Jersey Devils.
+Following the reacquisition of Michael Ryder by the Canadiens in February 2013, Gallagher switched from jersey number 73 to 11 to accommodate the veteran forward, who had worn 73 throughout his NHL career.
 It was later revealed that the foregoing had offered Gallagher a Rolex watch in return of the number 73, however, this promise was never fulfilled.
 He ended his rookie campaign with a total of 15 goals and 13 assists in 44 games, establishing himself as a key member of Montreal's offence, often playing on the Canadiens' first line.
 On May 6, 2013, Gallagher received nomination for the Calder Memorial Trophy as the NHL's Rookie of the Year, and placed second in voting.

 On November 29, 2014, the Canadiens agreed to terms with Gallagher on a six-year contract extension.

 Gallagher with the Bulldogs in November 2012.
 He was assigned to the team during the 2012–13 NHL lockout.

 On September 18, 2015, the team announced Gallagher as one of their newly appointed alternate captains along with P. K. Subban, Tomáš Plekanec, and Andrei Markov.
 During the course of the 2015–16 season, Gallagher broke two fingers after blocking a shot from Johnny Boychuk and would require corrective surgery.
 He returned to the Canadiens lineup for the 2016 NHL Winter Classic.
 His injury woes continued into the following season whereas Gallagher broke his hand and missed a period of eight weeks as a result.

 The 2017–18 season was a career year for Gallagher, despite the Canadiens not qualifying for the Stanley Cup playoffs.
 He was placed on a shutdown line along with centreman Tomáš Plekanec and led the team in even-strength points.
 Gallagher ended the regular season with a career-high 54 points and was nominated for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities and community contributions.
 He was likewise named the recipient of the Canadiens' annual Molson Cup honor as player of the year.